ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var hasMP4Fallback: Swift.Bool?
 ```

-Determines if the video has MP4 fallback files generated
+Indicates if MP4 fallback files are available for the video.

 - Remark: Generated from `#/components/schemas/VideoModel/hasMP4Fallback`.